2014 Social Security Limits Announced

 The tax rate for Social Security will remain at 6.2% for both employees and employers.
 This is unchanged from 2013.

 The employer’s share of Medicare tax will stay at 1.45% of all pay.
 This is unchanged from 2013.

 The employee’s share of the Medicare tax will also stay at 1.45%, but the 0.9% Medicare surtax kicks in on singles with wages exceeding $200,000 and couples earning over $250,000.
 The surtax doesn’t affect the employer’s share.
 Self-employed individuals also will be subject to the surtax.

 The earnings limits for Social Security recipients for 2014 are increasing.
 People who turn 66 next year will not lose any benefits if they earn $41,400 or less before they reach that age.
 Individuals between ages 62 and 66 by the end of 2014 can make up to $15,480 before they’ll lose any benefits.
 There is no earnings cap once a beneficiary turns 66.

 Here is the link to the announcement which includes additional details to the above mentioned information:

-So there we have number 2 on our countdown and we are nearing the end.
-If you have any questions about the information above or anything else related to your employee benefit plan audit, send us an email at firstname.lastname@example.org or give us a call at (785) 234-3427.
+If you have any questions about the information above, or have anything other questions, send us an email at firstname.lastname@example.org or give us a call at (785) 234-3427.